When trying to connect to my local Model Manager I receive an error message that says

 Exit any running COMSOL Multiphysics instance.

-In the copy of the problematic database on your local file system, rename the folder index to index2.
+In the copy of the problematic database on your local file system, rename the folder indexes to indexes2.
+(For Version 6.0, this folder was called index rather than indexes.
+So if you are using that version, do the same operation with the folder called index.)

-Create a new empty folder with the name index (i.e., in the old ones' place).
+Create a new empty folder with the name indexes (i.e., in the old ones' place).

 Start COMSOL Multiphysics again and add the database via File menu > Open From > Add Database > Open Local Database and browse to the copied database file (.mphdb) on your local file system.